Gold: Inflation Is Accelerating

-As vaccines are developed and become available, it is bullish for gold because as the economy comes back, everyone will want to travel, renovate their home, travel and spend, spend,.
+As vaccines are developed and become available, it is bullish for gold because as the economy comes back, everyone will want to travel, renovate their home, and spend, spend.

 We see a combination of pent-up demand and a broken supply chain, leading to inflation.